Expand description

 §Return

-The return type can be anything at all.
+The return type can be anything too.

 To be useful it is required to implement ConsumedEvent to indicate if the event has been handled by the widget and further event-handling can stop.